 Sometimes you have to slow down and step back to move forward …

-Across many disciplines, professionals who design consumer-facing products often follow the standard process for design research, using interviews, surveys, and usability testing among potential users to validate the demand for the product and usability of product ideas.
+Across many disciplines, professionals who design consumer-facing products often follow a standard process for design research, using interviews, surveys, and usability testing among potential users to validate demand for a product.

 A catalyst for change

 As part of our Call to Action to confront racial injustice, we chose to start by being more analytical about our research and design practices.
 We set a goal to make our research practices equitable, by making sure that commonly underrepresented voices are elevated, and inclusive, making it easy for anyone to participate.
 We adopted and explored our improved practices in our summer 2020 research efforts.

 (Psst … speaking of racial injustice, check out our series on discrimination in homebuying and homeownership.)

 For example, as a brand, the Keep Home app is intentionally mobile-first so users won’t need desktop computers to access our products.
 To mirror this logic, we held testing sessions through Zoom, the web conferencing platform that can be used on mobile devices as well as computers.
 We “hosted” the Zoom calls, making them free of charge for participants, and allowed participants to share their screens to walk us through their experience with the Keep app.
 We also offered tech support for anyone in need.